gortonator/bsds-6650/labs/lab-1.md

 #### Install tomcat8
 Make sure you have configured your security group that allows traffic on:

-* port 80 and 8080 for the http
+* port 80 for http and 8080 as a Custom TCP Rule (Tomcat listens on this port by default)
 * port 22 for ssh
 Once your instance has launched, ssh into your instance.
 ~~~